sankl/groovy/README.md

     #> gr -use 1.8.1 hello.gr
     Hello from Groovy: 1.8.1

-Default Groovy version can be updated in `groovy.gr` script.
+Default Groovy version can be manually updated in `groovy.gr` script.

-If script depends on some component from Maven repository, you can specify it as Grape and fetch automatically on a first run:
+If script requires some component from Maven repository, it's possible to specify dependency with Grape and fetch it automatically on a first run:

     #> cat hello.gr
     @Grab(group='commons-logging', module='commons-logging', version='1.1.1')